projf/projf-explore/framebuffers/README.md

 ### Simulation

-This design includes a test bench for the life module.
+This design includes a test bench for the linebuffer module.
 You can run the test bench simulation from the GUI under the "Flow" menu or from the TCL console with:

 ```tcl
 launch_simulation
 run all
 ```

-You should add the `memory[0:71]` object from the `bmp_life` instance, so you can see the simulation update.

 ### Other Xilinx Series 7 Boards